codecrafters-io/build-your-own-gleam-chess-bot-js/solutions/gleam/01-si0/code/README.md

 This is a starting point for Gleam solutions to the ["Build Your Own Gleam Chess Bot" Challenge](https://codecrafters.io/challenges/gleam-chess-bot).

-In this challenge, you'll build a toy Redis clone that's capable of handling basic commands like `PING`, `SET` and `GET`.
-Along the way we'll learn about event loops, the Redis protocol and more.
+In this challenge, you'll build a chess bot that's capable of parsing FEN strings and making valid chess moves.

 **Note**: If you're viewing this repo on GitHub, head over to [codecrafters.io](https://codecrafters.io) to try the challenge.